 It did prove to be an easy point of reference to watch for line movement, and it did register the bite of this fallfish pretty easily, but I'm not sure it is enough more visible than just the end of the Hi-Vis line to make it worth messing with, especially when catching fish of this size.
 I think for still water or for very slow moving, placid streams, and for very small fish for which an extremely sensitive float is required, a quill float may make sense.

-On the following day I received the porcupine quills I had ordered and I must say I am quite disappointed.
+On the following day I received the porcupine quills I had ordered from an online seller and I must say I am quite disappointed.
 Of the 100+ quills I received, only a very few were large enough to support even a single #10 shot.
 The ones I had gotten from my friend were all larger than the largest of the commercially sourced quills.
 Unless a source for larger, more consistent quills exists, I may have to chalk this one up as an interesting idea that has no commercial merit.